dell-democenter/dell-democenter.github.io/0499/Readme_v3.7.md

 ## nas
 is running rocky linux and doing the NFS datstore job for the esxi servers.
 DONT TOUCH ;-)
+addiontally to the NFS job there is are artifacts accesible via SMB/HTTP/S3 with simultaneous access
+SMB on lauchpad look for "Z: drive letter" or "\\\nas.demo.local\artifacts\artifacts"
+HTTP open your browser or curl or wget or you name it and locate to "http://nas.demo.local"
+S3 open your S3 tool like pre-installed winscp and locate to http://nas.demo.local:9000/artifacts

 ## scvmm (system center virtual machine manager)
 the old style way to manage vm´s